Min'an Avenue station

-Min'an Ave. station (民安大道站 (Mín'āndàdào zhàn)) is an interchange station of the Loop Line and Line 4 of Chongqing Rail Transit in Yubei District of Chongqing Municipality, China.
-The station opened on 11 January 2019.
+Min'an Ave. station (民安大道站 (Mín'āndàdào zhàn)) is an interchange station of the Loop Line and Line 4 of Chongqing Rail Transit in Liangjiang New Area of Chongqing Municipality, China.
+The station opened on 11 January 2019 and Line 4 Western extension to Shimahelijiao opened on 10 February 2026.
 It serves the area surrounding Min'an Avenue, including nearby office buildings and residential blocks.

 Station structure

 2 island platforms are built for Loop Line trains & Line 4 trains.

-Once the Western extension of Line 4 opens, the directions of its platforms will be reversed.
-Then the one on B2 will be used for all eastbound trains (towards Huangling), while the other one on B3 will be used for westbound trains (towards Panguilu) only.
+The Western extension of Line 4 opened on 10 February 2026, the directions of its platforms will be reversed.
+The one on B2 used for all eastbound trains (towards Huangling), while the other one on B3 will be used for westbound trains (towards Shimahelijiao) only.